Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     FlockWithBlueprintNames = 'all'  -- or, for example {'Rapier', 'Cutlass'}, etc.

 The weight given to alignment, or the desire to match headings with friendly craft.
-Usually 1 or 0 to turn this on or off, but other values are fine too and will change steering priorities accordingly.
+Usually 1 or 0 to turn this on or off respectively, but other values are fine too and will change steering priorities accordingly.

     AlignmentWeight = 1